-Experts measure body weight using body mass index or BMI.
-BMI is a measure of body fat based on a person's height and weight.
-This is a good place to start to evaluate your body weight and see where you fall on the chart, which classifies your BMI as underweight, healthy, overweight and obese.
+Bodyweight is measured using body mass index or BMI.
+BMI is a measure of body fat, based on your height and weight.
+The BMI chart classifies your body as underweight, healthy, overweight, or obese.
+This is a good place to start to figure out your body weight and see where you fall on the chart.

-A healthy diet, combined with regular physical activity and maintaining a healthy weight has been shown to reduce cancer risk.
-This triangle is thought to be the second most important step, after not smoking, to preventing cancer.
+A healthy diet, mixed with regular physical activity and keeping a healthy weight has been shown to reduce cancer risk.
+These three things are the second most important step (after not smoking) in preventing cancer.
 A few studies have found that losing weight can help decrease the risk of weight-related cancers.
-The most convincing evidence for losing weight as a risk reduction technique comes from studies of people who have undergone bariatric (weight loss) surgery.
-In a sample of U.S. bariatric surgery patients, cancer death rates were 38% lower than people who were obese and did not undergo surgery.
+The most evidence for losing weight to lower cancer risk comes from studies of people who have had bariatric (weight loss) surgery.
+In a sample of these patients, cancer death rates were 38% lower than people who were obese and did not have surgery.

-Losing weight is no easy task.
-It takes a strong commitment to making big lifestyle changes.
-Seek support from friends, family, your healthcare providers and weight loss programs.
-Investigate websites or applications (Apps) to track progress and motivate you.
-Get started by learning more at the American Cancer Society and LIVESTRONG.
+Losing weight is not easy.
+It takes a lot of effort to make big lifestyle changes.
+Seek support from friends, family, your healthcare providers, and weight loss programs.
+Look into websites or applications (apps) to track progress and motivate you.
+Get started by learning more at the American Cancer Society.

 - Take Control of Your Weight at the American Cancer Society website.

 - Eat Healthy and Get Active at the American Cancer Society website.

 - Dietary Guidelines for Americans, 2020-2025 from the USDA.

 - The US Department of Health & Human Services Physical Activity Guidelines for Americans, 2nd edition (2018).

 - NIH AARP Diet & Health Study: a study developed at the National Cancer Institute of the National Institutes of Health to improve our understanding of the relationship between diet and health.